stevehanson/shanson-co/source/about.html.markdown

 ---

 Hi, thanks for stopping by 👋.
-I'm Stephen Hanson, an Austin-based web and mobile developer currently working at [thoughtbot](https://thoughtbot.com), where I spend most of my time working with React, React Native, and Rails to help bring my clients' ideas to life.
+I'm Stephen Hanson, an Austin-based web and mobile developer currently working at [thoughtbot](https://thoughtbot.com) as Director of Mobile Development, where I spend most of my time working with React, React Native, and Rails to help bring my clients' ideas to life.